sandyjernigan/node-db3-challenge/queries.md

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.

+SELECT CategoryName, COUNT ( ProductID ) As Count
+FROM Products AS p
+JOIN Categories AS c
+ON p.CategoryID = c.CategoryID
+GROUP BY CategoryName;

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.